-This course is a continuation of Laboratory Medicine and Diagnostic Studies I. This course continues to provide an overview of commonly utilized diagnostic tools, including laboratory studies, minor procedures, and radiologic procedures based on current professional practices.
-Students will learn the appropriate application and interpretation of diagnostic tests related to gastroenterology, nutrition, nephrology, rheumatology, musculoskeletal, and ophthalmology.
-Students will apply problem solving and medical decision-making skills when selecting laboratory and diagnostic studies.
+This course is a continuation of Laboratory Medicine and Diagnostic Studies I. This course continues to provide an overview of commonly utilized laboratory tests and diagnostic studies based on current professional practices.
+Students will learn the appropriate application and interpretation of diagnostic tests related to gastroenterology, nephrology, rheumatology, musculoskeletal, and ophthalmology.
+Students will apply clinical reasoning and problem-solving abilities when selecting laboratory and diagnostic studies.